 18. We will not be liable to you in respect of any losses arising out of events beyond our reasonable control.

-19. To the maximum extent permitted by law, Chrissy Bennett trading as Crafty Monkey accepts no liability for any of the following:
+19. To the maximum extent permitted by law, Crafty Monkey Ltd accepts no liability for any of the following:

 a. any business losses, such as loss of profits, income, revenue, anticipated savings, business, contracts, goodwill or commercial opportunities;